ECDConnect/ECDConnect/README.md

 *   SSL certificates are recommended for the respective, frontend, Admin Portal and API url's
 *   [JWT](https://jwt.io/) tokens for authorisation with refresh endpoints

+## Training
+*Please note this is not a requirement to run the system.*
+The app has a training module that can display Moodle training courses within an iframe.
+In order to enable this functionality, the requirements are:
+*   Moodle 4.9.4 or later
+*   Cohort enrolment enabled
+*   The Moodle database must be on PostgreSQL 13 or later
+*   The Moodle database must be accessible from the backend with read/insert/delete permission
+*   The Moodle UI theme needs to be as minimal as possible as it will be displayed within an iframe

+When the Training module of the frontend is accessed, the backend is queried to create/update the current user in the Moodle database and enroll the user, using cohort enrolment, in the courses.
+The frontend then logs into Moodle in the iframe using the user's Moodle credentials and the courses assigned to the user will be display on the Moodle landing page.

+Configuration of the backend for Moodle is discussed below.

 ## Project Requirements

 *   [Node](https://nodejs.org/en/download/) version ^20.19.2 or up